You can find helpful information about the options available in the Sports Bet Calculator by clicking on the links below:-

 A Dead Heat is where two or more participants in an event can not be separated, and thereby finish in the same position.

-‘Places’ represents the number of places being offered by your bookmaker (Each Way only).
+Places represents the number of places being offered for that event (each way only).

 The Each Way option indicates that all selections should be backed for both win and place.
 Consequently there are twice the number of bets, with a corresponding increase in the total stake.

-The Win to Win, Place to Place method keeps the win and place parts separate, so that the full return from the win part of a selection provides the win stake for the next selection, and the full return from the place part of a selection provides the place stake for the next selection.
-This is the method most commonly used to settle Each Way Multiple bets.
+The Win to Win, Place to Place settlement method keeps the win and place parts separate, so that the full return from the win part of a selection provides the win stake for the next selection, and the full return from the place part of a selection provides the place stake for the next selection.
+This is the method most commonly used to settle each way Multiple bets.